 Moolya is not diverse for the sake of being diverse.
-70% of the testers who work here are women and surprisingly the recruitment team is hiring to fill the gap that’s now created as an after effect of hiring women workforce.
-This is a never heard of a phenomenon in IT firms in the recent times and a welcoming sign for those who are rejoining work after a break or after experiencing motherhood.
+70% of the testers who work here are women and surprisingly the recruitment team is hiring to fill the gap that’s now created as an aftereffect of hiring women workforce.
+This is a never heard of a phenomenon in IT firms in recent times and a welcoming sign for those who are rejoining work after a break or after experiencing motherhood.
 New mothers needn’t explain their reason for absence or the long break, because it is self-explanatory.
 The business and the HR team at Moolya identifies the need to bridge the gaps discovered with regard to diversity and as we all know it is not just limited to gender.

 Businesses that are known to understand diversity better, do well in all segments.
 People from different backgrounds contribute to value addition, National Aeronautics and Space Administration(NASA) is an exemplary example in developing such a diverse culture.
 Sundararajan Pichai in one of his interviews, to a question regarding opportunities at Google for non-computer science graduates answered that at Google there are more undergrads without a computer science degree.
-This culture or the understanding is yet to make its way into many minor and major IT firms in the Indian subcontinent.
+This culture of understanding is yet to make its way into many minor and major IT firms in the Indian subcontinent.

 Why hesitate to hire talent from interdisciplinary sciences to test, this still remains a question?

 A few exceptions that the author has witnessed in the software testing domain with regard to hiring from interdisciplinary sciences involve an ex-nurse and an ex-airline pilot working in the software testing arena, who add value to testing with their respective domain knowledge.